mytestbed/labwiki/README.md

 The introductory video at http://labwiki.mytestbed.net should provide you with some hints on how to proceed.
 Obviously, more (any) documentation would be even better.

+__Please Note:__ There are still quite a few hard coded dependencies to the Norbit Testbed in the current code.
+I hope to add a config file option soon which would allow to better customize an install.